zhanghr2001/VCoT-Grasp/README.md

 ## Installation
-Our code is tested on Ubuntu 22.04 LTS with cuda version 12.1.
-Follow the below steps to create environment and install dependencies.
+Our code is tested on Ubuntu 22.04 LTS and CUDA 12.1.

 * Setup conda environment.
 ```bash